joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 This "triviality argument" has been presented by a number of philosophers, among them Ian Hinckfuss, John Searle, Hilary Putnam, and David Chalmers.
-But it is worth noting that as with any philosophical argument it is not universally accepted.
+But as with any philosophical argument it is not universally accepted.
 The principal objection is that it assumes too loose a definition of computation.
-The counterargument goes like this: Well *of course* if we assume an expansive definition of computation, then everything becomes a computer.
+The counterargument goes like this: Well *of course* if we assume an expansive definition of computation, then everything from bricks to buckets of water becomes a computer.
 But shouldn't this be an indication that we ought to reconsider what it means to be a computer?